SteveBarnett/Remixing/_thinking/remix-word-salad.md

 - The summary is personal, temporal, contextual, interpretative.
 It's not intended to be an objective, true, accurate representation of the sources.
 - The summary is intended to be signposts, reminders, a [map](/thinking/map/).
 It's not intended to be a complete, exhaustive, full representation of the sources.

 A rework, remaster, remake, revamp.
-A transformation, transmutation, modification, adapation.
+A transformation, transmutation, modification, adaptation.

+## World salad 2025-05

+- Mix again, re-record, re-combine
+- Synthesise, integrate, mix, consolidate
+- Transform, change, convert, alter
+- Summarise?
+Remix, but opinionated.
+Sifting, selecting, refining, honing.
+- Learning, **interpreting, interpolating, interconnecting**

 ## Word salad